Get A Free Legal Consultation

 George’s wife, Chris, said, “George relished the everyday moments in life that year.”
 He made time to play golf with his son.
 He took opportunities to watch his favorite television shows.
 He sat on the porch and visited with family and friends.

-Several months into his treatment, George and his family took part in the 6th Annual Miles for Meso, a run/walk in Alton, Ill., that raises awareness and funds for mesothelioma research and awareness.
+Several months into his treatment, George and his family took part in the 6th Annual Miles for Meso, a run/walk in Alton, Illinois, that raises awareness and funds for mesothelioma research and awareness.
 He and his team of 65-strong formed “Georgie Porgie’s Meso Patrol,” which won top honors for fundraising.

 George and his family were like many others confronting the challenges of a mesothelioma diagnosis: uncertainty in the future, affects on the family, the ability to work, retirement plans, treatment options, and medical bills to name a few.
-Although filing a lawsuit cannot change the past, holding asbestos companies responsible for causing this man-made and preventable disease can often help alleviate financial stress.

 A dedicated team of mesothelioma attorneys, investigators and staff at Simmons Hanly Conroy worked with George and his family to determine how he was exposed to asbestos and how to hold those companies accountable for their actions.